VersusCenter

 Google Docs vs Microsoft Word

-Google Docs and Microsoft Word are both leading document editors, but they differ fundamentally in deployment model and collaboration approach.
-Google Docs prioritizes cloud-based real-time collaboration and accessibility, while Word offers deeper formatting control and is the industry standard for complex documents.
+Google Docs and Microsoft Word are the two dominant document editors, with fundamentally different deployment models.
+Docs prioritizes cloud collaboration and accessibility, while Word offers deeper formatting control and offline-first reliability.

 Google Docs